cimbalino/Cimbalino-Phone-Toolkit/README.markdown

 ### [Official Site][1] - [@CimbalinoWP][2]

+### Looking for Universal Apps or Windows 8.x support?

+Then please check the [**Cimbalino Toolkit**](https://github.com/Cimbalino/Cimbalino-Toolkit), which is the new improved version of this toolkit!

+---

 Cimbalino Windows Phone Toolkit is a set of useful and powerful tools that will help you build your Windows Phone applications.

 The Toolkit is divided in projects, regarding different Windows Phone application required capabilities: